mackeni/uk-gilt-tax-analyser/replit.md

 - **Authentic Data Integration**: All calculations now use precise gilt market conventions and authentic data sources
 - **Performance Maintained**: Precision improvements implemented with efficient caching to maintain speed

-### July 18, 2025 - Sample Data Removal and Real Data Requirements
+### July 18, 2025 - Complete Hardcoded Data Removal

-- **Sample Data Removal**: Completely removed all sample/fallback data to ensure application only uses authentic UK gilt market data
+- **All Sample Data Removed**: Eliminated all hardcoded, mock, and fallback data from the entire application
-- **Real Data Enforcement**: Application now requires successful connection to external UK gilt data sources
+- **Authentic Sources Only**: Application now exclusively uses real UK gilt data from authorized sources
-- **Enhanced Error Handling**: Clear messaging when real data is unavailable with troubleshooting guidance
+- **Error-First Approach**: System throws clear errors when authentic data is unavailable instead of using samples
-- **Data Source Transparency**: Explicit documentation of authentic data sources (DMO, DividendData)
-- **Improved User Communication**: Better explanation of real data requirements and troubleshooting steps
+- **No Mock Schedules**: Removed all mock coupon payment schedules - only generates from real gilt data
+- **Holiday Calendar Fix**: Removed hardcoded UK holidays - requires authentic holiday data source
+- **Data Integrity Enforced**: Complete removal ensures no approximations or fake data can be displayed

 ### July 18, 2025 - Auto-Loading and Tax Rate Flexibility